 - Emulsified Vinaigrette Dressings – Dressings that used an emulsifier to combine oil and water

 The Three Variations of Salad

-You can break salads down into 3 types of salad.
-Each of these categories has their benefits and strengths.
+You can break salads down into 3 variations of salad.
+Each of these variations has its benefits and strengths.

-Tossed salads are the most common salad and are prepared by tossing the greens and garnishes (Such as tomatoes, onions, or cucumber) in a dressing.
+Tossed salads are the most common kind of salad and are prepared by tossing the greens and garnishes (Such as tomatoes, onions, or cucumber) in a dressing.
 A tossed salad uses leafy vegetables such as lettuce, spinach or watercress.
 It is important to remember that the greens be well dried before tossing.
 If the leaves are wet, the dressing won’t properly adhere to the greens causing the dressing to become watered down and generally unenjoyable.
 They can be garnished with many different ingredients such as nuts, cheese, fruits, and vegetables.
 All kinds of dressings can be used including a light oil and vinegar dressing to a hearty hot bacon dressing.

 Always remember to combine the dressing with the greens at the last possible second.
 Acid causes most greens to wilt and become soggy.